DmitryTsyvtsyn/A-Little-About-Dagger/README.md

 ##### 4) <b>DoubleCheckProvider</b> wrapper for Singleton dependencies

-DoubleCheckProvider is one of the implementations of the Provider interface, which when the get() method is called repeatedly returns the same instance of the class (dependency).
+DoubleCheckProvider is one of the implementations of the Provider interface which when the get() method is called repeatedly returns the same instance of the class (dependency).
 You can call it something like Singleton dependency.

 In fact Singleton as such does not exist in Dagger since you can store a Dagger component not within the entire application, but locally in one place and it will be recreated every time.